When it comes to network security management, you need a solid infrastructure to secure every layer of your networks.

-Here is a list of 9 ways a network monitoring system can help you improve your network security:
+Here is a list of 9 ways a network monitoring system can help you improve your network security management:

 1) Alerting on Unexpected Devices

 Rapid identification is critical when an unexpected device connects to your network.
-Above all, you must be notified when such an event occurs to increase your network security.
-Ensure a functioning network and business by establishing which devices are critical, necessary, and important to the functioning of all the systems on the network.
-When unnecessary devices are placed onto a network, vulnerabilities can be exposed.
+When this event occurs, you need to know!
+Knowing about new devices can help you with network security.
+When setting up a network monitoring tool, determine which devices are critical, necessary, and important to the functioning of all the systems on the network.
+Unnecessary devices appearing on a network can expose vulnerabilities.

 The network monitoring and alerts feature is a great way to ensure that your networks remain secure and that you’re in control.